NYCPlanning/ae-code-interview/README.md

   - A comprehensive `README.md` on anything that we should know about this repo.
   - Clear instructions on commands to run code and what to expect.
   - Clear documentation for functions/processes in code.
-- **Error Handling**
+- **Robustness**:
-  - Considerations for how the features might break
+  - Typing consistency *ex) strings treated consistently as strings*
-  - Implementations to prevent error states
+  - Considerations for errors states- preventing and recovering from them
-  - Implementations to recover from error states
+  - Meaningful tests
-- **RESTfulness**
+- **RESTfulness**:
   - API endpoints follow RESTful design
   - Response codes align with HTTP definitions